 Another case study showing a designer steroid called Super DMZ 2.0 by Blackstone Labs causes liver cholestasis.
 Ohio State Medical Center doctors choose to simply monitor the patient, and discontinue the supplement causing the issues.

-In general, the combination of these two designer steroids typically yields a lot of dry hard mass with very little accompanying bloat (partially dependent upon diet of course).
-Side note – the case study actually references Blackstone Labs website for it’s effects on males.
+In general, the combination of these two designer steroids typically yields a lot of dry hard mass with very little accompanying bloat (partially dependent upon the diet of course).
+Side note – the case study actually references Blackstone Labs website for its effects on males.

 Interestingly after initially checking into the ER, he was released without treatment (he did discontinue Super DMZ 2.0).
 4 days later he returned and he was transferred to Ohio State University Wexner Medical Center.
 They completed lab work, as well as a liver biopsy.
 Once stable he was released and given diphenhydramine, or what is more commonly known as Benadryl.